ldjogo2/ComputationalToying/distributed-systems/networking/README.md

 ## 1/6/22

 Started learning about VPNs and Proxy's.
 Focusing specifically on Proxy's and setting up my internet to always use a pServer.
+I need to learn the basics of networking to even have a chance of understanding how this works so I'm going back bois.